Børsa Municipality

 Børsa is a former municipality in the old Sør-Trøndelag county, Norway.
 The 62.1 km2 municipality existed from 1838 until its dissolution in 1965.
-The municipality originally encompassed the coastal areas along the Orkdalsfjorden and the Gaulosen in what is now Skaun and Orkland municipalities.
+The municipality originally encompassed the coastal areas along the Orkdalsfjorden and the Gaulosen in what is now Skaun Municipality and Orkland Municipality.
 The administrative centre was the village of Børsa where Børsa Church is located.

-History
+Prior to its dissolution in 1965, the 62.1 km2 municipality was the 460th largest by area out of the 525 municipalities in Norway.
+Børsa Municipality was the 455th most populous municipality in Norway with a population of about 1,469.
+The municipality's population density was 23.7 PD/km2 and its population had decreased by 6.9% over the previous 10-year period.

+General information

-The parish of Børsa was established as a civil municipality on 1 January 1838 (see formannskapsdistrikt).
-On 1 January 1890, the municipality was divided into two: Børseskognen (population: 1,410) in the south and Børsa (population: 2,300) in the north.
-On 1 January 1905, the area of northwest of the Orkdalsfjorden (population: 674) was separated to become the new municipality of Geitastrand and the area southeast of the fjord remained as Børsa with a population of 1,420.
-This shrunk the municipality of Børsa from 180 km2 to only 62.1 km2.
+The parish of Børsa was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 1 January 1890, the municipality was divided into two: Børseskognen Municipality (population: 1,410) in the south and Børsa Municipality (population: 2,300) in the north.
+On 1 January 1905, the area of northwest of the Orkdalsfjorden (population: 674) was separated to become the new Geitastrand Municipality and the area southeast of the fjord remained as Børsa Municipality with a population of 1,420.
+This shrunk Børsa Municipality from 180 km2 to only 62.1 km2.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the neighboring municipalities of Børsa (population: 1,476), Skaun (population: 1,251), and Buvik (population: 1,267) were merged to form the new, larger municipality of Skaun.
+On 1 January 1965, Børsa Municipality (population: 1,476), Skaun Municipality (population: 1,251), and Buvik Municipality (population: 1,267) were merged to form a new, larger Skaun Municipality.